Bayesian semiparametric modelling of phase-varying point processes: Introduction

 In this paper, we propose a Bayesian method for registering phase-varying point processes.
-Our paper is aligned with recent developments focused on modelling phase and amplitute variation of complex objects that are not functional data per se, yet still carry infinite-dimensional traits.
-An intriguing example is indeed that of point processes, appearing as spike trains in neural activity \citep[e.g.][]{wu2014analysis}, where phase variation can be viewed as smearing locations of peaks of activity.
-See Fig.~\ref{fig1} for an example of such phase-varying point processes (and~Section~\ref{numerics} for more details on the underlying processes).
+Our paper is aligned with recent developments focused on modelling phase and amplitude variation of complex objects that are not functional data per se, yet still carry infinite-dimensional traits.
+An intriguing example is that of point processes, appearing as spike trains in neural activity \citep[e.g.,][]{wu2014analysis}, where phase variation can be viewed as smearing locations of peaks of activity.
+See Figure~\ref{fig1} for an example of such phase-varying point processes (and Section~\ref{numerics} for more details on the underlying processes).
 Such data can be transformed into functional data by smoothing and considering density functions \citep{wu2013functional}, but can be also be dealt with directly, replacing the ambient space $L^2$ used for functional data by a space of measures.
-Indeed, \cite{panaretos2016} formalize the problem and show how the Wasserstein metric of optimal transport arises canonically in the point process version of the problem.
+Indeed, \cite{panaretos2016} formalise the problem and show how the Wasserstein metric of optimal transport arises canonically in the point process version of the problem.
+Here we propose a Bayesian model that is flexible in being nonparametric, whilst at the same adapted to the warping problem in a point process context, in the sense that our priors for the warp functions obey the same classical phase variation assumption in functional data analysis (see Subsection~\ref{bnp_pvp}).
 From a conceptual viewpoint, our model can be regarded as a semiparametric Bayesian version of \cite{panaretos2016}, but by putting directly a prior on the space of all random measures on the unit interval it allows for straightforward inference from posterior outputs---both in terms of credible bands for warp functions, and credible intervals for registered points.
-By modelling the mean measure of each phase-varying point process with a random Bernstein polynomial \citep{petrone1999a,petrone1999b}, we are able to show that the support of the induced priors for the warping functions and collections of registered points is `large' in the sense made precise in Section~Section~\ref{support}--\ref{consistency}.
-Posterior consistency is established under a proviso that is asymptotically equivalent to that of \cite{panaretos2016}, but our our large sample results only require the number of points in each process to increase.
+By modelling the mean measure of each phase-varying point process with a random Bernstein polynomial \citep{petrone1999a,petrone1999b}, we are able to show that the support of the induced priors for the warping functions and collections of registered points is `large' in the sense made precise in Subsections~\ref{support}--\ref{consistency}.
+Posterior consistency is established under a proviso that is asymptotically equivalent to that of \cite{panaretos2016}, but our large sample results only require the number of points in each process to increase.